sharmainec/tp/docs/UserGuide.md

 ## Flashcard format
 When you add or edit a flashcard, you have to give one or more of the following three parameters: `LANGUAGE`, `ENGLISH_PHRASE`, `FOREIGN_PHRASE`.
 These parameters follow strict formatting to allow LingoGO!'s commands to run correctly.
-This section thus aims to explain the details these formats below.
+This section thus aims to explain the details of these formats below.

 ### `LANGUAGE` parameter